creolab/laravel-modules/readme.md

         ]
     }

-This also means you need to run **"composer dump"** every time you add a new class to your module.
+This also means you need to run **"composer dump-autoload"** every time you add a new class to your module.

 By default you can add a **"modules"** directory in your **"app"** directory.
 So as an example this is a structure for one of my projects: